openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `AdjustForVPU` pipeline.

 This pass replaces suitable `AvgPool` operations with `GroupConvolution` operation.
+### `-convert-bilinear-to-strided-concat-and-conv`: Convert bilinear interpolate op to strided concat and depthwise convolution Ops
+The pass is a part of `AdjustForVPU` pipeline.

+This pass replaces `Bilinear Interpolate` operations with `Concat` operations with strides and `depthwise` convolution.
 ### `-convert-conv1d-to-conv2d`: Convert Convolution1D and GroupConvolution1D to its 2D variance
 The pass is a part of `AdjustForVPU` pipeline.